TIMELINE

 Success Criteria

-Our design goals were to reduce user hesitation, improve clarity of AI activity, strengthen trust in privacy-sensitive features, and increase task success for key interactions like spam alerts, event creation, and Incognito mode.
+My design goals were to reduce user hesitation, make it clearer when AI was active, strengthen trust in privacy features, and help users successfully complete key interactions like spam alerts, event creation, and Incognito mode.

 Likert Scale Responses

-We began with 8 exploratory questions covering onboarding, feature discovery, AI interactions, and calling workflows.
-After alignment with the UX team, we narrowed the scope to 4 questions most critical to adoption and trust.
+I started with 8 exploratory questions covering onboarding, feature discovery, AI interactions, and calling workflows.
+After aligning with the UX team, we narrowed it down to the 4 questions most critical to adoption and trust.

 Can users discover and understand Hiya’s core AI features, including scam detection, event creation, and incognito mode?